 Students will be assigned a member of the department faculty as their academic advisor.
 Department faculty advisors are responsible for providing academic and career advice for assigned students.
-At this time, Dr. Andrew Harver (arrayer@uncc.edu, 704-687-8680) and Ms. Camina Davis (camdavis@uncc.edu, 704-687-7562) are the official BSPH advisors for the seventh cohort.
+At this time, Dr. Pilar Zuber, pdelcast@uncc.edu, is the official BSPH advisor for Cohort 14 students.

 Students are responsible for communicating with their advisor at the beginning of each semester to ensure that they remain on track for completing all graduation requirements.
-The advisor will counsel, but the final responsibility for the proper completion of his or her academic program, for familiarity with the University Catalog, for maintaining the grade average required and for meeting all other degree requirements remains that of the student.
+The advisor will counsel, but the final responsibility for the proper completion of their academic program, for familiarity with the University Catalog, for maintaining the grade average required and for meeting all other degree requirements remains that of the student.